 How to get there: Agincourt Reef is in the Outer Barrier Reef, accessible with Quicksilver Cruises day trip.
 You can choose to dive, snorkel or stay dry on their floating pontoon in the middle of the reef.

 This is one of very few places on the Great Barrier Reef where you can walk off the beach and find yourself surrounded by blacktip reef sharks, turtles and the whole cast from Finding Nemo.
 For measure, Jacques Costeau dubbed the island’s flagship site Heron Bommie one of the ten best dives on the planet.

 With more than 16 sites within 15 minutes of Heron Island, it’s a place to kick back and enjoy diving on island time.
 Convenience aside, the diving is excellent with manta rays, reef sharks and plenty of pelagic species making regular visits to the island’s pristine reefs.

-How to get there: Ferries leave (2-hour trip) from Gladstone several times per day, or if you’re time-strapped and don’t mind splurging, a helicopter can take you across in just 30 minutes.
+How to get there: Ferries leave (two-hour trip) from Gladstone several times per day, or if you’re time-strapped and don’t mind splurging, a helicopter can take you across in just 30 minutes.

 Lady Elliot Island, Bundaberg

 Another hotspot for born castaways, Lady Elliot Island is a perfect gateway to the dive sites of the Southern Great Barrier Reef.
 The island’s biggest claim to fame is its resident manta ray population and 30-metre visibility year-round.